kdl-org/kdl/SPEC.md

 may be interspersed in any order, much like is common with positional arguments vs options in command line tools.

-Arguments are ordered relative to each other and that order must be preserved in order to maintain the semantics.
+Arguments are ordered relative to each other (but not relative to Properties) and that order must be preserved in order to maintain the semantics.

 By contrast, Property order _SHOULD NOT_ matter to implementations.
 [Children](#children-block) should be used if an order-sensitive key/value